 The best type and arrangement of gears for use in a particular case will depend on the kind of model and the power required to drive it, and the type of Motor to be used.
-To operate a heavy, slow-moving model demanding great power, such as a traction engine, from a fast running Clockwork or Electric Motor, gearing that will provide a large reduction ratio must be used, and a Worm meshed with a 57-tooth Gear in one stage of the gearing is nearly always necessary.
+To operate a heavy, slow-moving model demanding great power, such as a traction engine, from a fast running Clockwork or Electric Motor, gearing that will provide a large reduction ratio must be used, and a Worm meshed with a 57-teeth Gear in one stage of the gearing is nearly always necessary.

 A 3:1 ratio of reduction is very suitable for use with a Clockwork Motor such as the Meccano No. 1 type, and will give a drive sufficiently powerful for most light models.
-It is easily arranged by fixing a 1⁄2" Pinion to the Motor driving shaft and meshing it with a 57-tooth Gear fixed on a short Rod mounted in holes in the Motor sideplates.
+It is easily arranged by fixing a $\frac{1}{2}^{\prime\prime}$ Pinion to the Motor driving shaft and meshing it with a 57-teeth Gear fixed on a short Rod mounted in holes in the Motor sideplates.
 The drive to the model is then taken from this Rod.

 Sometimes the amount of reduction required may be greater than it is possible to obtain in a single stage using only two gears.
 This difficulty is overcome by the use of several gears suitably meshed together in pairs to form two or three stages of reduction.
 Such an arrangement is known as a compound gear train and an example of such a train fitted to a No. 1 Clockwork Motor is shown in Fig. 2 on this page.
 This arrangement of gears will be found quite suitable for driving many models and it provides a total reduction of 6:1.
-It will be seen that the train makes use of four gears, a 1⁄2" Pinion, a 57-tooth Gear, a 3⁄4" Pinion and a 50-tooth Gear.
-The 1⁄2" Pinion is fixed on the shaft of the Motor and meshed with the 57-tooth Gear on a shaft mounted in the Motor sideplates.
+It will be seen that the train makes use of four gears, a 1⁄2" Pinion, a 57-teeth Gear, a 3⁄4" Pinion and a 50-teeth Gear.
+The 1⁄2" Pinion is fixed on the shaft of the Motor and meshed with the 57-teeth Gear on a shaft mounted in the Motor sideplates.
 This forms the first stage of the reduction, and the ratio it provides is 3:1.
-The second stage is formed by the $\frac{3}{4}$ Pinion fixed on the same shaft
+The second stage is formed by the 3⁄4" Pinion fixed on the same shaft as the 57-teeth Gear and meshed with the 50-teeth Gear.
+As the $\frac{3}{4}$ " Pinion has 25 teeth, the ratio provided by the second stage is 2:1.
+The total resulting ratio of the train is found by multiplying together the ratio given by each stage, that is 3:1 multiplied by 2:1, giving a total ratio of 6:1.
+In Fig. 1 the same gearing is used with an E15R Electric Motor.